connerj70/personal-website/src/markdown-pages/udemy-golang.md

 He starts you off by settting up your environment, then goes on to do a simple hello world example.

-In section 3 Stephan teaches you all the basics while building a card game in Go, which is great for people who like to do hands on learning.
+In section 3 Stephan teaches you all the basics while building a card game in Go, which is great for people who learn by best doing.

-This is another excellent udemy golang course to pick up if you are just beginning to learn golang.
+Stephan is a great teacher and all his courses are top notch quality.

 #### <a class="no-underline- hover:underline" href="https://greatercommons.com/learn/go-language">3.
 Web Development w/ Google's Go (golang) Programming Language</a>